foureyes/csci-ua.0480-spring2021-034/slides/react/react-webpack-continued.markdown

 1. just serve up our client side JavaScript from the public/javascripts directory using express static
 2. do the same with the react library...
-	* download it or use some sort of client side package manager like bower... and, again, serve it from our public/javascripts folder
+	* download it or use some a package manager ... and, again, serve it from our `public/javascripts` folder
 	* or just include the file from someone else that's hosting it (like a [content delivery network / cdn](https://cdnjs.com/libraries/react)... [or from facebook](https://facebook.github.io/react/downloads.html))
 </section>